 2. Follow the directions on the sign to let staff know you have arrived.
 Follow the link in your notification email, or text the number on the sign.
 This is not a telephone line.
 If you have questions, please call 218-730-4200 option 3.

 3. Staff will communicate with you via text or message, check out your items, and deliver them to the table by the door.

-4. Returns are accepted in both the Superior Street and Michigan Street bookdrops at the Main Library during Curbside Pickup hours only at this time.
-There is no bookdrop available at either of our branches.
+4. Returns are accepted in both the Superior Street and Michigan Street book drops at the Main Library 24/7 and at both library branches!

 5. If you are converting your E-Access card to a regular library card, please show a library staff member your government-issued photo ID and proof of current address.